 By starting your training process with a comprehensive understanding of your learner, your training structure, tools, and content will flow seamlessly.

-For this article, we will focus on learning about identifying learning goals.
+For this article, we will focus on identifying learning goals.

 Once you have a comprehensive understanding of your learners, it’s time to identify your learning goals.

 Your learning goals will help you determine what knowledge you need to share with your learners, as well as defining what success means to you when rolling out your training.

 The Learner Experience Report by Brandon Hall Group in 2019 has found that only 54.9% of small-mid sized organization’s learning strategy includes and aligns with their learner goals.

 There are three stages to identify your learning goals that we will look at in-depth.

 Defining your learning requirements means knowing exactly what your learners need to learn.
 Whilst this may sound obvious, it can get a little more tricky as your learner base grows.

 For example, you may be developing a company-wide training course for a new core product offering.

 Your sales team may need to learn the key sales features of the new product, how to successfully demonstrate it to potential customers, and potential objections that may encounter around purchasing the product.